-1. On the Custom DDE Security Browser screen, click the Configure Default Security button.
+On the Custom DDE Security Browser screen, click the Configure Default Security button.
 The Default DDE Security dialog box appears.

-Default DDE Security

-Default Access Description

-Eull Access Any DDE client on the network

-O No Access can read or write your data at this node.
+Default DDE Security Default Access © Full Access © No Access © Read-Only Description Any DDE client on the network can read or write your data at this node.
+C Permissions Trusted shares allow users to access the share. ☐ S tart on Connect ✔ Irust Share ☐ Ser v ice OK Cancel Help

-C B ead-Only

-© P ermissions Trusted shares allow users to access the share

-Default Options

-Start on Connect

-✓ T rust Share

-Ser v ice

-OK Cancel Help

-2. Select a Default Access option for the node.
-Descriptions for each option will appear in the field to the right of the option when selected.
+2 Select a Default Access option for the node.
+Descriptions for each option appear in the field to the right of the option when selected.

-By default, Microsoft Windows NT operating system assumes "Full Access" for the node and creates a corresponding default DDE share when it is activated (unless a DDE share already exists in the DDE shares database).
-This ensures a smooth transition from the Microsoft Windows NT operating system environment, allowing you to become gradually accustomed to securing DDE data in this manner.
+By default, the Microsoft Windows NT operating system assumes Full Access for the node and creates a corresponding default DDE share when it is activated (unless a DDE share already exists in the DDE shares database).
+This ensures a smooth transition from the Microsoft Windows NT operating system environment, letting you become gradually accustomed to securing DDE data in this manner.

-For more information, see "DDE Share Permission Levels" on page 19.
+For more information, see DDE Share Permission Levels on page 22.

-3. If the Permissions Default Access has been selected the Permissions button will appear.
+3 If the Permissions Default Access has been selected, the Permissions button appears.
 Select this button to view or change directory permissions.
 The DDE Share Name Permissions dialog box appears.

 DDE Share Name Permissions ×

-DDE Share Name: O wner: 102013\Administrators
+DDE Share Name: /

+Owner: 102013\Administrators

 N ame:

-😵 Everyone Full Control
+🛞 Everyone Full Control

-🗟 102013 \Administrators Full Control
+IO2013\Administrators Full Control

 Type of Access: Full Control •

-OK Cancel Add R emove H elp
+Cancel Add R emove H elp

-- 4. In the Type of Access box, select the access level for the DDE Share Name Permission. - 5.
-Click OK to update the permission and close the DDE Share Name Permissions dialog box.
+- 4 In the Type of Access box, select the access level for the DDE Share Name Permission. - 5 Click OK to update the permission and close the DDE Share Name Permissions dialog box.

-For complete details on Access Types, refer to the Microsoft Windows NT System Guide.
+For complete details on Access Types, see the Microsoft Windows NT documentation.

-6. Select the following Default Options:

-Start on Connect
+- 6 Select one of the following options. - Start on Connect